Mary Jane Watson: Spider-Man Beyond

 In the wake of Harry's death, Mary Jane advises a grieving Peter to perhaps devote some time to properly process the loss and take a break from being Spider-Man.
 Before Peter can consider these plans though, he is caught up in a battle with the perilous U-Foes that incapacitates him, leading to his hospitalization.
 His clone Ben Reilly contacts Mary Jane and May Parker.
 Mary Jane is angry with Ben, believing him to be responsible for Peter's predicament.
 Peter then slips into a coma, but not before giving Ben his blessing to take the reins as Spider-Man in his absence.

 Peter eventually recovers and awakens from his coma, Mary Jane continues to look after him, and at one point saves him from a serial killer stalking the wards of the hospital.

-Peter's condition eventually draws out Felicia Hardy, and she and Mary Jane unite to save Peter from the clutches of criminal The Hood, who is need of his cloak.
+Peter's condition eventually draws out Felicia Hardy, and she and Mary Jane unite to save Peter from the clutches of the Hood, who is need of his cloak.
 They locate it at the headquarters of Tombstone.
-Mary Jane disguises herself as the Black Cat and retrieves the cloak, the two then return it to The Hood, where it ends up devouring him.
+Mary Jane disguises herself as the Black Cat and retrieves the cloak, the two then return it to the Hood, where it ends up devouring him.
 Peter, asleep the entire time, awakes to find Mary Jane and Felicia present, but believes it to be a recurring dream he has of the two women and asks them to be 'gentle' with him.
 Mary Jane and Felicia later joke about their mutual interest in Peter on the rooftops, with Felicia admitting how 'perfect' MJ is for Peter.